christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ## So What?
 <sub>[↑](#top)</sub>

 The model seems to have developed a systematic, multi-step process for solving this task.
 It starts by identifying the key facts (like `cat on box`), integrates context, and then, in the final layers, resolves any ambiguity to arrive at the correct conclusion (`cat on basket`).
-This structured approach suggests the model has learned a robust, step-by-step strategy.

 We can see that earlier residual streams and later attention heads both play crucial roles.
 The model seems to handle basic syntactic dependencies in the early layers, context-drivening reasoning in middle layers, while deeper layers focus on more complex, semantic reasoning.
-This pattern aligns with how transformers generally handle more intricate reasoning tasks—processing simple relationships early, and refining the understanding in later stages.

 The sparse and localized computation in the activation patching plots show us that a few key tokens (like `box` and `the`) and a few attention heads across specific layers carry most of the important information.
 This sparsity signals specialization in how the model processes the task, which was evident from the attention analysis.

-Different heads specialize in distinct functions. **Some focus on attending to the right tokens** (through queries and keys), **while others are more important for aggregating and passing on information** (through values and outputs).
+Different heads specialize in distinct functions.
+Particularly in layer 22 head 4, the head focuses on attending to important tokens that **compose and maintain perspectives** (queries, John's belief), **represent actual changes** in the environment **regardless of character perspective** (keys, state of the world), and **prioritizes groundtruth details** (values, relevant details, where the output vector reflects whichever perspective the attention mechanism emphasizes), showing the models' capability to separate John's belief from reality.
 This division of labor shows that the model breaks down the task into subtasks, with different heads handling different parts of the process.

 What’s interesting is that a head’s role evolves over the layers.
 The output of a head at one layer isn’t just a simple transformation of what it did in the previous layer.
 There are complex interactions between heads and the residual stream, allowing the model to gradually shift its internal representation and get closer to solving the task as it moves through the layers.